How to Choose Cat Food – Tips to Look Out For in 2025

 According to ASPCA, cats older than seven years are considered senior cats and have specific nutritional needs.

-Both of our parents have a total of 6 senior cats and all of them eat very little during the day, while sleeping quite a lot.
-So, their food is balanced and rich with the necessary nutrients to keep them healthy and boost their immune system.
+Our parents have a total of 6 senior cats and all of them eat very little during the day, while sleeping quite a lot.
+Their food is balanced and rich with all the necessary nutrients to keep them healthy and boost their immune system at the same time.

 🐾 When you transition between life stages, make sure you also slowly introduce the new types of food, so your little furry friend can easily accept them and not have any belly issues.

-Choosing the right food for your cat involves knowing which are the best ingredients.
-Let’s start with the basics: vitamins and minerals, proteins, fatty acids and amino acids, and carbohydrates.
+Choosing the right food for your cat means knowing which ingredients are best.
+So let’s start with the basics, which include:

 - Vitamins A, B, and C